dnovick-byte/pixel-mint/README.md

     - need a smooth scroll as you scroll that brings you to next section
     - Hero
         - Might want to switch back to normal sizing for each section
-    - More interesting hero
-        - pixel colors background, interactive drawing rainbow colors?
     - gallery preview
         - top row of images sliding to left with more coming from off screen, bottom row sliding to right

 - Gallery page
     - click on bottom right for more information
     - different filtering options: trending, recent(current default), etc.

-- Wallet page
-    - for signed in users, can view all nfts in wallet
-    - can view all nfts owned that were minted on the site

 - Database
     - Might want to store more properties for each nft, like an address, tokenID etc.